Jung Jo-gook: Gwangju FC

+Gangwon FC

+In December 2016, he joined Gangwon FC.

+Jeju United FC

+Jung joined Jeju United FC in 2020.
+However, he only have 12 appearances in domestic league and announced retirement at the end of 2020 season.

 International career

 Jung Jo-Gook started his national team career from the Under-17 national team, participating in all of the age divisions (U-20s and U-23s) and is currently in the senior national team.
 This, according to some fans, is the 'elite course' in the South Korea national team.
 He has also participated in 2003 FIFA World Youth Championship during this time.